srflaxu40/kops-drivers/README.md

 * Follow the [Generic Deployment Instructions, and also use the `Install with RBAC roles`](https://github.com/kubernetes/ingress-nginx/blob/master/deploy/README.md).
   - The above are installed under the `ingress-nginx` namespace.
   - For a good example of ingress with a service please look at `build-files/statengine`.

-## Export your admin level config for use elsewhere:
-* Set your KUBECONFIG environment variable so you don't overwrite or merge to a current config:
-  - `export KUBECONFIG=$HOME/tools.prominentedge.com`

-* Export:
-  - `kops export kubecfg --name tools.prominentedge.com`

 ## Install External DNS: